kadena-community/node-setup/README.md

 # Kadena Node Installation

-**Note**: this guide assumes your machine is running Ubuntu, that you have `sudo` privileges, that you've bought a proper Domain Name and are pointing it at the Public IP Address of your machine.
+**Note**: this guide assumes your machine is running Ubuntu 18.04, that you have `sudo` privileges, that you've bought a proper Domain Name and are pointing it at the Public IP Address of your machine.